hippie68/optparse99/README.md

 Return value | Meaning
 ------------ | ------------
 0            | Success
-1            | The string is not convertible.
+1            | Error: the string is not convertible.
--1           | The converted data is out of range.
+-1           | Error: converted data is out of range.

 ## Preprocessor directives